vmchale/cpkg/README.md

 C projects with diverse build systems and handle dependencies between them.

 This tool provides reasonably good support for cross-compilation of C projects and packages.
-It is not a substitute for extant package managers or build tools.
+It is not a full-fledged package manager.

 - [Installation](#installation)
   - [Shell Completions](#shell-completions)